The Options Clearing Corporation

 Stock delivery and payment occur on the first business day after expiration.

-Stock delivery and payment occur on the third business day after expiration.
+Stock delivery and payment occur on the second business day after expiration.